 REFORM sets out to address the environmental and sustainability challenges around conventional surface mounted and embedded functional electronics.
 The project aims to accelerate and guide the development of a new European green functional electronics supply chain. (…)

-The general objective of CUBIC project is to improve the sustainability and circularity of complex products made of high-tech advanced multi-material composite thermoset and thermoplastic structures, by developing novel circular biobased alternative materials. (…)
+CUBIC presents an innovative solution to improve the sustainability and circularity of complex products made of high-tech advanced multi–material composite structures, by developing novel biomaterials.
+These novel biomaterials are thought to be manufactured (…)